 Tip#2: If you get a light frost overnight and you did not cover up your plants.
 Go out early before the sun rises, and spray your plants with the garden hose.
 This melts the ice off the plants and may save them.

-Days to Maturity: 80 days from setting plants out in the garden.
+Days to Maturity: 60 days or more from setting plants out in the garden.

 Harvest plum tomatoes when they are fully red.
 You can pick them a few days before peak ripeness.
 Then, they will store a little longer.